WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - How can I build and export a transaction to Cold Card?
 - How can I sign a transaction on the Cold Card?
 - How can I import and broadcast a final transaction from Cold Card?
-- Can I coin join the bitcoin on my hardware wallet?
+- Can I CoinJoin the bitcoin on my hardware wallet?

 ## [Settings](FAQ-UseWasabi.md#settings-1)
 - [How can I connect to my own full node to Wasabi?](FAQ-UseWasabi.md#how-can-i-connect-to-my-own-full-node-to-wasabi)